About Sanibel Island

 Snowbirds Welcome Sanibel Island Weather During the winter months, it’s pretty cold up north and many people flock to Southwest Florida to thaw out.
 Down south, we call these people “snow birds” and we warmly welcome them to paradise.
 We encourage visitors to leave their winter parkas behind, because here on Sanibel Island, it rarely […]Read More

 The Sanibel Causeway evokes an emotional response in even our most stoic visitors.
 Below are some thoughts from folks that cross it often.
-Jim McCallion, Marketing Director at McCallion & McCallion Most bridges simply allow you to travel from one side of an obstacle to another.
-But the Sanibel Causeway transports me in so many more […]Read More
+Jim McCallion’s, Marketing Director at McCallion & McCallion, Take on the Sanibel Island Causeway Most bridges simply allow you to travel from one side of an obstacle to another.
+But the Sanibel Causeway […]Read More

 I want to share the story of my client Gerald.
 Gerald wanted a get-away home on the Gulf Coast of Florida, but didn’t know exactly where.
 When I spoke with him, he was concerned about “Quality”.
 He desired a quality condo with quality construction, quality finishes, and in a ‘quality’ neighborhood.
 No problem, I thought, […]Read More